+I enjoy playing music more than most other things I do.
+I especially enjoy it when I get to play with other people.
 I started out as a guitar strummer, playing first for guitar masses at church, then as part of a summer camp folk group, and finally as a misunderstood folk singer (is there any other kind?) at open mike nights.
 I owe the musician I am to the influence of everyone I've played with, but especially to two people:

 The Blue Pearl was a beautiful, but sadly short-lived bar on Cherokee Street in St. Louis.
 Its charm was matched only by the casual, unforced goodness of its owner, Julie Somer.
 She took a shine to the St. Louis old-time community and let us play there.
 Not because we were a draw, but because she liked us and enjoyed our music.
 Blind Pig (Lukas Simpson, Ellen Gomez, and me) played there on a few occasions.
 On one of them, a pro photographer was there and snapped this shot.